 Novice rowers are new to rowing as of January 2019.
 We are expanding the definition of novice recognizing that 2020 and 2021 have presented limitations to learning to row on water.Novice Rowers are new to rowing as of January 2019.

 - Men – 72.5 KG/160 lbs. maximum individual weigh

 - Women – 59 KG/130 lbs. maximum individual weight

 The minimum weight of a coxswain wearing a racing uniform, shall be 55 kilograms.
 If under the minimum weight, a coxswain shall carry deadweight to make up the difference between the weight of the coxswain and the minimum required weight and may be checked randomly by Umpires.

-The use of FISA Standard Adaptive boats is mandatory for all adaptive PR1-1x and PR2 – 1x and 2x events.
+The use of FISA Standard Adaptive boats is mandatory for all adaptive PR1-1x and PR2-2x events.